 Cold Air Blowing From Heating System

 There are a few reasons why your heating equipment could be putting off cold air.
-It might sound trivial, but the thermostat is the first thing you want to look at.
+It might sound insignificant, but the thermostat is the first thing you want to consider.
 It’s the starting place for any furnace technician, also.
 Confirm the system is set to “auto” and not “on.”
 If the thermostat is set to “on,” your heating system will blow continuously, even when it isn’t heating the air being released, thus blasting cold air.
 Flipping it to “auto” will assure the heating equipment only blows when it’s really heating the air.

-Your duct work could also be the source if it has leaks, connection problems, or was designed incorrectly, which could permit warm air from the heating equipment to leak out.
+Your duct work could also be the source if it has leaks, connection issues, or was designed incorrectly, which could allow warm air from the heating equipment to leak out.
 This would not only cause your heating equipment to blow cold air, it could considerably run up your energy bills since your equipment is heating non-living space, and will have to work harder to keep your home warm.

 There are more reasons that your heating system could create cold air including normal system wear and tear, among others.
+Especially if you've neglected annual furnace maintenance.

-If your heating system is exhibiting any of these warning signs, call Service Experts Heating & Air Conditioning at 727-219-2471 or schedule an appointment online and we’ll send a technician to diagnose your problem and get your home warm and comfortable again in no time.
+If your heating system is exhibiting any of these warning signs, call Service Experts Heating & Air Conditioning at 727-219-2471 or schedule an appointment online and we’ll send a technician to investigate your problem and get your home warm and comfortable again in no time.